 The anonymous Russian exchange makes you wonder whether it is more trustworthy than even regulated exchanges or whether they will run with your money in the next few seconds.

-No one really knows much about them, but their team doesn’t seem very competent as they had all their data stolen this month and in 2012 they had about 5k btc stolen:
+No one knows much about them, but their team doesn’t seem very competent as they had all their data stolen this month, and in 2012, they had about 5k BTC stolen:

 “On July 31, 2012, the BTC-E Liberty Reserve API secret key was broken.
 This key was shorter than it needed to be at only 16 characters long.
 The attacker initiated many Liberty Reserve deposits and injected large amounts of USD into the system, which were quickly sold for BTC.”

-It wasn’t much at the time, so we assume they covered the losses, but people keep reporting losses from the data breach which we doubt they’ll cover.
+It wasn’t much then, so we assume they covered the losses, but people keep reporting losses from the data breach, which we doubt they’ll cover.

-It doesn’t really feel like bitcoin without some occasional news about bitcointalk being hacked.
+It doesn’t feel like bitcoin without occasional news about bitcointalk being hacked.
 Amazingly, people still go there with around 4,000 online if their stats are to be trusted.

-The most recent hack in May 2015.
+The most recent hack was in May 2015.
 How did it happen?
-Who knows, they hardly communicate anything and it’s doubtful anyone even looks after the website which has not changed in years.
+Who knows?
+They hardly communicate anything, and it’s doubtful anyone even looks after the website, which has not changed in years.

-Its current owner, Michael Marquardt (aka Theymos), who was just gifted the forum by Nakamoto, raised millions in dollars’ worth of bitcoin for a less hackable site a few years ago, but web development takes time, a lot of time, years in fact (it doesn’t).
+Its current owner, Michael Marquardt (aka Theymos), who Nakamoto just gifted the forum, raised millions in dollars’ worth of bitcoin for a less hackable site a few years ago.
+Still, web development takes a lot of time, years, in fact (it doesn’t).

 One Billion Bitcoin Out of Thin Air

 We can’t have a bitcoin biggest hacks list without some inclusion of drug markets.
-There have been many, with most taking the form of exist scams since operators are anonymous, therefore they don’t need bother with any made up hacking story.
+There have been many, with most taking the form of existing scams since operators are anonymous, therefore, they don’t need to bother with any made-up hacking story.

 The biggest, I think, is SheepMarket and Evolution.
-The latter is a bit more interesting because someone came out stating that evolution’s admins, a fairly big marketplace where you could buy drugs with bitcoin, were exit scamming.
-Apparently, 120,000 bitcoins were stolen, around $70million.
+The latter is a bit more interesting because someone stated that evolution’s admins, a fairly big marketplace where you could buy drugs with bitcoin, were exit scamming.
+One hundred twenty thousand bitcoins were stolen, around $ 70 million.

 Mt Gox 2013

-As bitcoin was rising to $260, MT Gox, at the time practically the only bitcoin exchange, froze and went offline.
-Euphoria quickly gave way to panic and fear with r/bitcoin having almost everyone online.
-The selloff was brutal, but $50 held and bitcoin (or willy the bot) went on to $1,200 a few months later.
+As bitcoin rose to $260, MT Gox, practically the only bitcoin exchange, froze and went offline.
+Euphoria quickly gave way to panic and fear, with r/bitcoin having almost everyone online.
+The selloff was brutal, but $50 held, and bitcoin (or willy the bot) went on to $1,200 a few months later.

-At the social level, what is obvious and does not need mentioning (although some, amazingly, dispute it) is that individuals who handle our money should be public figures with their full background on display for otherwise they cannot be held accountable.
-Lacking such accountability, hundreds of millions, understandably, is far too tempting as we have often seen.
+At the social level, what is obvious and does not need mentioning (although some, amazingly, dispute it) is that individuals who handle our money should be public figures with their full backgrounds on display; otherwise, they cannot be held accountable.
+Lacking such accountability, hundreds of millions, understandably, is far too tempting, as we have often seen.

 An equally important point is that bitcoin security is very hard.
-Exchanges, in particular, require highly experienced developers who are fully familiar with the bitcoin protocol, the many aspects of exchange coding and how to secure hard digital assets for, to truly secure bitcoin, exchanges need layers and layers amounting to metaphorical armed guards defending iron gates with vaults deep underground behind a thousand doors.
+Exchanges, in particular, require highly experienced developers who are fully familiar with the bitcoin protocol, the many aspects of exchange coding, and how to secure hard digital assets.
+To truly secure bitcoin, exchanges need layers and layers of metaphorical armed guards defending iron gates with vaults deep underground behind a thousand doors.

-My biggest criticism is however reserved for CFTC because, although there is little that can be done about some incompetents putting up a website, CFTC can, should and must provide an alternative and allow, in my view as a matter of urgency, professional exchanges such as GDAX and Gemini and others, to provide margin and future trading.
+My biggest criticism is, however, reserved for CFTC because, although there is little that can be done about some incompetents putting up a website, CFTC can, should, and must provide an alternative and allow, in my view, as a matter of urgency, professional exchanges such as GDAX and Gemini and others, to provide margin and futures trading.

-Of course the culprits – the thieves, hackers, scammers and amateurs – have the repugnant honor of primary blame, but CFTC holds an almost equal level of blame for they are denying the people the right to flock and trade at professional exchanges which comply with the law and have their USD balances FDIC insured with some even having insurance for hacks or theft with incompetent websites, therefore, ignored and one hopes, eventually, becoming a thing of the past.
+Of course, the culprits – the thieves, hackers, scammers, and amateurs – have the repugnant honor of primary blame.
+Still, CFTC holds an almost equal level of blame for they are denying the people the right to flock and trade at professional exchanges which comply with the law and have their USD balances FDIC insured, with some even having insurance for hacks or theft with incompetent websites, therefore, ignored and one hopes, eventually, becoming a thing of the past.

 Although we are talking about abstract numbers and entities with bitcoin, even after almost eight years, still being something very new, every theft has a human tragedy at the other end.
-Fathers losing all their savings, mothers left with no retirement, entrepreneurs sent to bankruptcy, young industrious men sent back to nothing.
-We can of course criticize them and repeat that this space remains incredibly high risk, you might and perhaps will lose everything, but mistakes are made, people naturally dream of a better, richer, future, while traders and some entrepreneurs have no choice at all.
+Fathers lost all their savings, mothers were left with no retirement, entrepreneurs were sent to bankruptcy, and industrious young men returned to nothing.
+We can, of course, criticize them and repeat that this space remains incredibly high risk, you might and perhaps will lose everything, but mistakes are made.
+People naturally dream of a better, richer future, while traders and some entrepreneurs have no choice.